MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-traffic-inspection.md

 ## Additional platforms

 - Manufacturing plants often have operational technology (OT) requirements that include traffic mirroring.
-Microsoft Defender for IoT can connect to a mirror on a switch or a TAP for industrial control systems (ICS) or supervisory control and data acquisition (SCADA) data.
+Microsoft Defender for IoT can connect to a mirror on a switch or a terminal access point (TAP) for industrial control systems (ICS) or supervisory control and data acquisition (SCADA) data.
 For more information, see [traffic mirroring methods for OT monitoring](/azure/defender-for-iot/organizations/best-practices/traffic-mirroring-methods).

 - Traffic mirroring supports advanced workload deployment strategies in application development.
 With traffic mirroring, you can perform pre-production regression testing on live workload traffic or assess quality assurance and security assurance processes offline.